gjedeer/check_permissions/README.markdown

 check_permissions.py [path] [username]

 Check is <path> is accessible by <user>

-If not, highlight which permissions are conflicting Path defaults to current working directory
+If not, highlight which permissions are conflicting

+Path defaults to current working directory

 User defaults to current user

 ---------------------

-Users have so many interesting theories it's hard to believe.
+Users have so many interesting theories about how UNIX permissions it's hard to believe.
 What they can do with making permissions wrong is simply incredible.
 That's why I needed a simple tool to make fixing permissions easier.
 Welcome to